Section 24 – A Guide for the Landlords

 There is a category of the landlords that is least affected and they operate their rental business by the company regardless of whether they are residing within the UK or outside.

-The type o landlords who own a property like holiday lets are also not affected by the changes in section 24 as yet.
+The type of landlords who own a property like holiday lets are also not affected by the changes in section 24 as yet.

-As mentioned above that the prominent finance cost is a mortgage that landlords can’t claim, however, there are some more costs that can’t be claimed.
+As mentioned above the prominent finance cost is a mortgage that landlords can’t claim, however, some more costs can’t be claimed.
 They are listed below for you:

-• Penalties that are associated due to the settlement of early mortgage.
+• Penalties that are associated with the settlement of early mortgage.

 • The arrangement fees for mortgage